AbhishekGupta7844/Face-Recognition-using-Transfer-Learning/README.md

 # Face-Recognition-using-Transfer-Learning

-## Face Recognition using Transfer Learning by VGG 16
+## Face Recognition using Transfer Learning and VGG 16